arqex/react-json-table/README.md

 `keyField` | *string* | React components that have a list of children need to give to every children a different `key` prop in order to make the diff algorithm check if something has change.
 You can define here what field of your rows will be used as a row key.
 JsonTable uses the `id`  or `_id` property of your rows automatically if you don't give this setting, but **you must be sure that there is a keyField for your rows** if you don't want strange behaviours on update.
 [More info](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children).
 `noRowsMessage` | *string*, *ReactComponent* | Message shown when the table has no rows.
 Default *"No items"*.
 `rowClass` | *function* | It is possible to add custom classes to the rows if you pass a function `fn( currentClass, rowData )` in this setting.
+`cellRenderer` | *function(item,field)* | If provided, this function will be used to render all the cells' content, so it is a way of programatically customize every cell.
+If no provided, the cell contents will just be `item[field]`, the value of the item for that field.

 [You can play with the table settings here](http://codepen.io/arqex/pen/YXZBKG?editors=011).